MartinGitti/OnlineStore/README.md

 # onlineStore
 ## Online store that allows users to order homemade Vegetarian meals.
-* This is my first Web Page that consists of HTML, CSS and JavaScript.
+* This is my first functional Web Page that consists of HTML, CSS and JavaScript.
+* HTML used for basic structure.
+* CSS used for styling & layout of web pages.
+* JavaScript used to add functionality and logic to web pages.
+* Animation also added to web pages with use of Jquery library.

 ### The web pages of the online store are:
 * Responsive to all devices.